elixir-inspector/ref_inspector/README.md

 If you need to check if the database is still empty or (at least partially!) loaded, you can use `RefInspector.ready?/0`.
-Please be aware that this method checks the current state and not what will happen after an (potentially running) reload is finished.
+Please be aware that this method checks the current state and not what will happen after a (potentially running) reload is finished.

 ## Benchmark